“I assure you, when you did it for one of the least of my brothers and sisters; you were doing it for me.”- Matthew 25:40

 Lives have been saved and suffering has been alleviated.
 All of this has been achieved through the love and dedication of people like you.
 Thank you for being such a loving, caring Parish!

-Joanne Willis, St. Patrick Church Safe Harbor Coordinator
+Sara Wilk, St. Patrick Church Safe Harbor Coordinator